ZO Skin Health Review: Unhealthy Inactive Ingredients?

 ZO Skin Health is a skincare brand that’s been highly-lauded by reviewers, and is founded by a dermatologist named Zein Obagi.
 The brand has won awards from Cosmopolitan, Reader’s Digest and Good Housekeeping and sells products for everything from skin brightening to anti-aging to acne reduction and more.

-In this article we’ll answer all of these questions and more as we review the ingredients in some of ZO Skin Health's best-selling products based on clinical studies, to give our take on whether or not they're likely to be effective, and whether or not they're healthy.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of ZO Skin Health's best-selling products (Exfoliating Polish and Growth Factor Serum) to give our take on whether or not they're likely to be effective, and whether or not they're healthy.

-We'll also feature unsponsored customer reviews, share our concerns about some of the brand's clinical claims, and provide a cost comparison to show which retailer sells ZO Skin Health for the best prices.
+We'll also share our concerns about some of the brand's clinical claims, and compare ZO Skin Health to other popular skincare brands to pick our winners (and losers).

 Exfoliating Polish | Ingredient Analysis